akashleo/react-cloud-animation/README.md

 ## Credits

-Created with ❤️ by the React Cloud Animation team.
+Created with ❤️ by Akash Ghosh.